Our Future Path! A plan for a better world!

 Since the tribal elders were usually the most experienced and knowledgeable about the world and how things worked, they usually served as the tribal and religious leaders, and as judges and juries.
 Their jobs were to protect the tribe from the elements, predators and each other, and to ensure that everyone did their fair share of the work and got their fair share of the food.
 To do this, they established the rules that became the laws that governed the actions of tribal members, determined if someone broke one of these laws and handed out any appropriate punishment.

 Over time, with the help of advancements in agriculture, business and trade, tribal groups were able to grow bigger and to become towns, cities, states and nations.
-With the continued growth of civilization, the interactions between people, business and government continued to become more complex and harder to control.
+With the continued growth of civilization, the interactions between individuals, groups, businesses and governments continued to become more complex and harder to control.
 Leaders needed to create new laws and to update existing laws to handle all the new complexities of life and to lay down new forms of punishment to match the new and updated laws.
-They also needed new groups and new ways to enforce the laws.
+They also needed new government groups and new ways to enforce the laws.

 Eventually, the increasing number and complexity of the laws and the growing wealth of the middle class and unrest of the poor forced many government changes.
 Citizens gained a bigger say in the running of their governments and the creation of their laws.
-Separate legislative and judicial branches of government were established in order to better protect people’s rights.
-People started to specialize in legal matters by taking on different roles such as legislator, lawyer and judge.
+Separate legislative and judicial branches of government were established to better protect citizens’ rights.
+Individuals started to specialize in legal matters by taking on different roles such as legislator, lawyer and judge.
 The legislators, who are supposed to represent the people, took on the job of creating and passing the laws.

 Obeying the Law

-There are some people who feel that they can just ignore certain laws.
+There are some individuals and groups who feel that they can just ignore certain laws.
 In some cases, they may believe that some of our laws are unjust, are overly burdensome or simply wrong.
-In addition, some people may believe that even some good laws simply do not apply to them.
-If these people are allowed to break these laws, then other people may decide to break the laws that they do not believe in.
+In addition, some individuals and groups may even believe that some good laws simply do not apply to them.
+If these individuals and groups are allowed to break these laws, then other individuals and groups may decide to break the laws that they do not believe in.
 If we allowed this to get out of hand, laws would become meaningless, anarchy would take over, and society would crumble.

 The one exception to always needing to obey the laws, is when unjust laws are forced upon us by dictators or other authoritarian regimes.
 Citizens have a right to have a say in creating the laws of the land.
-When they are denied their rights, then citizens have the right to rise up and replace their government with a democratic one, and to then update their laws so that they are fair for everyone.
+When they are denied this right, then citizens have the right to rebel and to replace their government with a democratic one, and then to update their laws so that they are fair for everyone.

 No Undue Harm to Others

-Some laws exist because one group of people decided that we should not be allowed to do certain things, even if that act would, at worst, only hurt the person doing it.
-For instance, gambling and prostitution are activities that do not necessarily harm society, unless they are allowed to get out of hand.
-These crimes may be considered victimless crimes, because, in theory, the only people they really hurt are the people who voluntarily participate in the activity.
+Some laws exist because some individuals or groups decided that we should not be allowed to do certain things, even if those things would, at worst, only hurt the person doing them.
+For instance, gambling and prostitution are activities that do not necessarily harm others, unless these activities are allowed to get out of hand.
+These crimes may be considered victimless crimes, because, in theory, the only individuals they really hurt are the individuals who voluntarily participate in these activities.

-For instance, a little gambling should not be a problem as long as people stick to what they can afford to lose, but gamblers can become a burden on society when they lose their life saves or go deep into debt.
-In addition, prostitution should not be a problem as long as it is between healthy consenting adults, but it can be a big social problem when minors are involved or the activity leads to the spread of disease.
-In these and other similar cases, the laws need to be changed to allow the activity, but to control for the aspects of the activity that might actually cause undue harm to others.
+For instance, a little gambling should not be a problem if we stick to what we can afford to lose, but some gamblers can become a burden on society when they lose their life saves or go deep into debt.
+In addition, prostitution should not be a problem if it is between healthy consenting adults, but it can be a big social problem when minors are involved, or the activity leads to the spread of disease.
+In these and other similar cases, the laws need to be changed to allow the activity, but to control the aspects of the activity that might cause undue harm to others.

-There are a number of currently illegal and legal activities that some people believe should not be done.
-These people may claim that they know that certain things are wrong and that they are hurt by the fact that other people are engaged in these activities.
+There are many currently illegal and legal activities that some individuals and groups believe should not be done.
+These individuals and groups may claim that they know that certain things are wrong and that they are hurt by the fact that others are engaged in these activities.
 However, if the only harm is the perceived harm that comes from knowing about what was done, then that is not undue harm.
-Just because some people do not like that other people are doing something, does not give them the right to prevent it, since that could actually be causing undue harm.
+Just because some individuals or groups do not like that other individuals or groups are doing something, does not give them the right to prevent it, since preventing it could be causing undue harm.

-The test for real harm should be whether or not there are any observable harmful effects resulting from an activity even when we did not know the activity happened.
-For instance, in the case of a burglary, the person who was burglarized would obviously be harmed, because of the damage and missing items.
-In addition, even when we did not know about it, we could be harmed by it.
-We could be harmed by higher insurance rates needed to cover the losses and by the higher taxes needed to pay for more police protection.
+The test for real harm should be whether the effects of the activity being done include any observable undue harm, when we do not know that the activity happened.
+For instance, in the case of a burglary, the person who was burglarized would obviously be unduly harmed, because of the damage and the missing items.
+In addition, even when we were not directly harmed by this burglary, we would be indirectly harmed by it.
+We would be harmed by higher insurance rates needed to cover the losses and by the higher taxes needed to pay for more police protection.

 On the other hand, it is quite possible for legal and well managed prostitution to go on without any undue harm to us, even if we think prostitution is wrong.
-In fact, it is even possible that it might benefit some people, irrespective of whether or not they know about it.
-For instance, someone might be in a better mood after a visit to a prostitute and in turn treat friends and coworkers better.
+In fact, it is even possible that it might benefit some individuals, irrespective of whether they know about it or not.
+For instance, someone might be in a better mood after a visit to a prostitute and in turn treat their friends and coworkers better.

 Other Changes

 Our goal must be to bring our laws into the twenty-first century.
-To do this, we need to take into account all the political, technological and global changes that have occurred and the realities of our modern world.
-We also need to give people more personal freedom and responsibility by allowing them to make more decisions as to how they want to live their own lives.
-In addition, we need to update our tax laws so that the taxes people pay will more closely reflect the benefits they receive.
+To do this, we need to consider all the political, technological and global changes that have occurred and the realities of our modern world.
+We also need to give us more personal freedom and responsibility by allowing us to make more decisions as to how we want to live our own lives.
+In addition, we need to update our tax laws so that the taxes we pay will more closely reflect the benefits we receive.

 Legislative Content

-In the following sections, I will try to explain a few of the laws that I believe our legislative system needs to create or to update in order to protect our citizens better.
+In the following sections, I will try to explain a few of the laws that I believe our legislative system needs to create or to update to provide us with better protection.

 Next Section